mozilla/jetstream-config/README.md

 You should name the file according to the experiment's Normandy slug, like `bug_12345_my_cool_experiment.toml`.

 Lines starting with a `#` are comments and have no effect.

+### Outcome snippets

+Outcome snippets, which define a collection of summaries with a common theme (e.g. "performace", "Picture in Picture use"), are stored in the `outcomes/` directory and file names serve as unique identifiers.

+Configuration files have a set of [`[metrics]` definitions](#defining-metrics), [`[data_sources]`](#defining-data-sources), and [`[segments]`](#defining-segments).

+Unlike experiment configurations, the `[metrics]` section does not specify the analysis windows metrics are computed for.
+Jetstream computes metrics defined in outcome snippets for weekly and overall analysis windows.

+Examples of every value you can specify in each section are given below.
+Lines starting with a `#` are comments and have no effect.

 ### Experiment section